Billing – Frequently Asked Questions

 Medicare requires that if a physician or laboratory knows that a test will not be covered by Medicare, the patient must be informed in writing prior to performing the test.
 This is called an “Advance Beneficiary Notice” (ABN).
 The patient must also be informed as to the reason Medicare may not pay for the test.

 It is sometimes difficult to estimate the total cost of ordered tests.
 The pathologist may see the need to do additional testing or special stains in order to render a diagnosis.
+We will give the best estimate for the information known at the time of your request.

-Will Pathology Reference Laboratory offer a discount if I do not have insurance?
+Can I receive a discount if I do not have insurance?

 What are my payment options?

 Payments are accepted by mail, phone, or online.
 We accept checks and major credit cards.
-The Billing Department is available Monday-Friday 7 AM-5 PM, 210-892-3700 Option 2 or 866-231-8058 Option 2.

 Understanding Your Explanation of Benefits (EOB)